mattermost/mattermost-plugin-playbooks/README.md

 Please note that the tests of the [`sqlstore`](server/sqlstore) package need a running server to work: they create temporal databases using the PostgreSQL and MySQL containers created by the server.

-If you want to run only the tests of the server part, you may do so with the usual `go test` command, as in
+If you want to run only the tests of the server part, you may do so with the usual `go test` command, as in:

 ```sh
 # Run all server tests